When workplace procedures are not followed, lives can be put at risk.

 CDPs such as Fluid Topics are focused on the user experience with technical content.
 They achieve this by connecting, collecting and transforming all that content into an intelligent knowledge hub, and then deliver that content to the user in a manner that is suited to the content channel and the device that the user has in their hand.

-To drive a truly efficient usage of technical documentation and reduce user risks, users need to turn to CDPs that are specialized for technical content and benefit from dedicated capabilities.
+To drive a truly efficient usage of technical documentation and reduce user risks, companies need to turn to CDPs that are specialized for technical content and benefit from dedicated capabilities.
 Such a CDP must:

 - Handle content in any format.
 A CDP for tech content can deliver a detailed and complex 3D graphic to a mobile device just as easily as it can deliver text.
 Audio and video content, checklists and image files – a CDP with advanced viewing and reading capabilities can ingest and render any type of content so that a technician is never left to guess the best option from incomplete information

 - Come equipped with a smart search engine.
 A CDP search engine has to understand the specificities of tech content, understand the different versions and variants of different products, and return search results that are relevant to the problem at hand.
-Smart search engines cut through the noise and serve results that are precise and contextualized.
+Smart search engines cut through the noise and serve results that are precise and contextualized

 Focus on the User Experience to Reduce Risks